LilB0313/CMSC-22-Final-Project/README.md

 # CMSC-22-Final-Project
+The program is for Order Transaction Processing, ideal and useful for both the customer and the owner(seller).

 The program is beneficial to the customers in the following aspects:
    - View the products present in the store.
    - Allows them to create an order.